 In a not so conscious effort to skirt this set of questions, many experts have suggested that nuclear-armed states should pledge never to be first to use nuclear weapons.
-If everyone promised to do this, these experts insist, we would not have to worry about anyone ever striking anyone.
+If everyone promised to do this, they insist, we would not have to worry about anyone ever using nuclear weapons.